aprilbruce/aprilbruce.github.io/index.md

 ---

 ## About Me
-I am a Business Systems Analyst and Process Engineer specializing in healthcare operations, workflow optimization, and system integration.
-My work focuses on improving scalability, delivery predictability, and user experience through structured process design and cross-functional collaboration.
+I am a Business Systems Analyst with a strong focus on change management, business readiness, and stakeholder alignment in complex healthcare and technology environments.
+My work centers on helping business and technical teams navigate change by translating system enhancements, process updates, and integration impacts into clear, actionable guidance.

+I am especially energized by work that brings structure to ambiguity through facilitating stakeholder understanding, developing process maps and workflows, supporting UAT, and helping teams prepare for adoption.
+I enjoy bridging business needs and technical delivery so that changes are not only implemented, but understood and sustained.

 ---